-The Tactical Notebook is an “evergreen” blog composed of short articles about various aspects of the military organizations, events, practices, and ideas of the modern era.
-While the majority of the articles deal with European and American armies of the years between 1900 and 1950, the Tactical Notebook also publishes pieces about other times, places, and institutions.
+The Tactical Notebook publishes articles about various aspects of the military organizations, events, practices, and ideas of the modern era.
+While the majority of these posts deal with European and American armies of the years between 1900 and 1950, The Tactical Notebook also publishes occasional pieces about other times, places, and institutions.

-As of July 2023, five hundred articles have been posted on Tactical Notebook.
+As of November 2023, more than six hundred articles have appeared in the pages (so to speak) of The Tactical Notebook.
 With that in mind, the following article provides some approaches to navigating the site.

 For more on the philosophy behind the Tactical Notebook, please see: